 Notwithstanding this, it is understood that each of the licensees' games, payment methods, and technology systems may vary.
-The above assessments may be taken as indicative of risk profiles, however the point of a risk-based approach, is a subjective assessment by the subject person of the ML/FT risks posed, and any deviation may still be acceptable as long as this is properly justified through an adequate assessment of the ML/FT risk posed (e.g. poker is
+The above assessments may be taken as indicative of risk profiles, however the point of a risk-based approach, is a subjective assessment by the subject person of the ML/FT risks posed, and any deviation may still be acceptable as long as this is properly justified through an adequate assessment of the ML/FT risk posed (e.g. poker is considered as being an inherently high risk product due to the possibility of collusion between players but the risk it presents may be revised downwards if the poker system used by the licensee has internal, as against external, controls and restrictions which do not allow, or significantly reduce the possibility of, collusion to take place).

-3 The European Commission published its first Supranational Risk Assessment Report on the 26th June 2017.
+^{3.} The European Commission published its first Supranational Risk Assessment Report on the 26th June 2017.
 An updated version was published on the 24th July 2019.
-A copy of this latest version, together with the relative Staff Working Document, is available on the following webpage - https://ec.europa.eu/info/policies/justice-andfundamental-rights/criminal-justice/anti-money-laundering-and-counter-terrorist-financing_en considered as being an inherently high risk product due to the possibility of collusion between players but the risk it presents may be revised downwards if the poker system used by the licensee has internal, as against external, controls and restrictions which do not allow, or significantly reduce the possibility of, collusion to take place).

-iii.
-Interface Risk - The channels through which a licensee establishes a business relationship and/or through which transactions are carried out may also have a bearing on the risk profile of a business relationship or a transaction.
-Channels that favour anonymity increase the risk of ML/FT if no measures are taken to address the samerisk.
-While situations where interaction with the customer takes place on a non-face to face basis-will no longer lead to the relationship being considered as automatically high risk, interacting in this manner is still to be considered as a high risk factor for risk assessment purposes unless the licensee adopts technological measures and controls to address the heightened risk of identity fraud or impersonation present in these situations.
+A copy of this latest version, together with the relative Staff Working Document, is available on the following webpage - https://ec.europa.eu/info/policies/justice-and-fundamental-rights/criminal-justice/anti-money-laundering-and-counter-terrorist-financing_en iii.
+Interface Risk - The channels through which a licensee establishes a business relationship and/ or through which transactions are carried out may also have a bearing on the risk profile of a business relationship or a transaction.
+Channels that favour anonymity increase the risk of ML/FT if no measures are taken to address the risk.
+While situations where interaction with the customer takes place on a nonface to face basis no longer lead to the relationship being considered as automatically high risk, interacting in this manner is still to be considered as a high risk factor for risk assessment purposes unless the licensee adopts technological measures and controls to address the heightened risk of identity fraud or impersonation present in these situations.

 A number of technological measures are available to licensees, allowing the same to establish whether or not the customer providing the relative identification details is actually the person he alleges to be.
 Alternatively, licensees are required to implement additional measures, on a risk-sensitive basis, to sufficiently counter the above mentioned risks.
-Licensees are guided towards section 3.2 below which provides examples of the technological as well as alternative additional measures which they may adopt to prevent and/or mitigate such risks.
+Licensees are guided towards Section 3.2 below which provides examples of the technological as well as alternative additional measures which they may adopt to prevent and/or mitigate such risks.

 With specific reference to the use of electronic databases, it is to be noted that these only allow for determining whether the identification details provided correspond to those of an actual person but they do not provide sufficient comfort in establishing whether the customer is that individual.
-Hence, additional measures as referred to in section 3.2 to ensure the veracity of the player's declared identity are to be undertaken.
+Hence, additional measures as referred to in Section 3.2 to ensure the veracity of the player's declared identity are to be undertaken.

-The interface risk also increases where the customer does not interact directly with the licensee but there is present the involvement of a third party who involves itself in the placing of wagers on behalf of interactions between the customer and/or the withdrawal of winnings.licensee.
+The interface risk also increases where there is the involvement of a third party in the interactions between the customer and the licensee.
 This is especially the case where these third parties are not themselves subject to any form of AML/CFT obligations.
-The